-- 25.3.1.
-Follow steps through rule 25.2. - 25.3.2.
-If a judge wishes to call a foul on one competitor and a point for the other competitor, the judge should use the hand signal for foul and, at the same time, indicate that she/he also has a call for a point.
+- 26.3.1.
+Follow steps through rule 25.2. - 26.3.2.
+If a judge wishes to call a foul on one participant and a point for the other participant, the judge should use the hand signal for foul and, at the same time, indicate that she/he also has a call for a point.
 The center referee will first determine if there are sufficient calls for an official warning for a foul and/or if there is a disqualification.
 It takes two judges or one judge and the center referee to make it an official call of a foul.
-Only after the fouls and/or disqualification have been determined will the center referee then call for points. - 25.3.3.
-A judge must IMMEDIATELY indicate she/he has two calls, otherwise the second call is forfeited. - 25.3.4.
+Only after the fouls and/or disqualification have been determined will the center referee then call for points. - 26.3.3.
+A judge must IMMEDIATELY indicate she/he has two calls, otherwise the second call is forfeited. - 26.3.4.
 If official contact or foul is to be called, point hand upward indicating the participant who committed the foul and give the correct call (warning or disqualification).
-See rule 26.1. - 25.3.5.
-Follow steps in rule 25.2.1.4 - 25.3.6.
-If a competitor receives a foul, she/he cannot also receive a point.
-Only the competitor not fouled can receive a point if a majority of the judges call a point for that competitor. - 25.4.
-Unofficial Cautions. - 25.4.1.
-Center referee and side judges are allowed to make unofficial cautions or warnings. - 25.4.2.
-An unofficial caution is between the competitor and center referee or between the competitor and a side judge that gives such a call.
+See rule 26.1. - 26.3.5.
+Follow steps in rule 25.2.1.4 - 26.3.6.
+If a participant receives a foul, she/he cannot also receive a point.
+Only the participant not fouled can receive a point if a majority of the judges call a point for that participant. - 26.4.
+Unofficial Cautions. - 26.4.1.
+Center referee and side judges are allowed to make unofficial cautions or warnings. - 26.4.2.
+An unofficial caution is between the participant and center referee or between the participant and a side judge that gives such a call.
 The side judge must inform the center referee that she/he wishes to give an unofficial warning.
-An unofficial warning is primarily to warn a competitor that she or he is doing something improper and should stop. - 25.5.
-Center referee ends the match, after the timekeeper calls TIME or after the accumulation of the appropriate number of points for that division. - 25.5.1.
-Call fighters to starting position facing each other. - 25.5.2.
-Make the official call of either point, disqualification or forfeit. - 25.5.3.
-Give the official score, pointing toward the competitors' feet as the scores are PAGE announced.
+An unofficial warning is primarily to warn a participant that she or he is doing something improper and should stop. - 26.5.
+Center referee ends the match, after the timekeeper calls TIME or after the accumulation of the appropriate number of points for that division. - 26.5.1.
+Call fighters to starting position facing each other. - 26.5.2.
+Make the official call of either point, disqualification or forfeit. - 26.5.3.
+Give the official score, pointing toward the participants' feet as the scores are announced.

-- 25.5.4.
-If disqualification is called, now announce the call and point upward (hand on the side of the competitor receiving the disqualification). - 25.5.5.
-Bowing out the competitors. - 25.5.5.1.
-Point toward competitors' feet, open hand, palm up. - 25.5.5.2.
-Have competitors bow to you and bring your hands to your side and bow. - 25.5.5.3.
-Have competitors bow to each other at the same time cross your arms. - 25.5.5.4.
+- 26.5.4.
+If disqualification is called, now announce the call and point upward (hand on the side of the participant receiving the disqualification). - 26.5.5.
+Bowing out the participants. - 26.5.5.1.
+Point toward participants' feet, open hand, palm up. - 26.5.5.2.
+Have participants bow to you and bring your hands to your side and bow. - 26.5.5.3.
+Have participants bow to each other at the same time cross your arms. - 26.5.5.4.
 Designate who is the winner by pointing open hand toward her/his head and say out loud "WINNER."

-26. HAND SIGNALS
+27. HAND SIGNALS